A♠J♠ Preflop 6-Handed, what do you do here?

 When you join LearnWPT for just $5 you'll get:

-Here's a collection of your favorite and most discussed Poker Hands of the month.
+Here's a collection of the most popular and talked about Poker Hands of the last month:

 -LearnWPT